akms/awsip/README.md

 ```

 ## Example
-Create a file named example.go, and within it:
+Create a file named example.go, and within it code:
 ```go
 package main
 import (